 Editor's pick

-Included in the kit is the dual action backing plate, cutting, finishing and polishing disc.
-Each of the discs measures 5 inches in diameter, and while that's not the largest you can get, it should be fine for most beginners of polishing.
+Included in the kit is the dual action backing plate, cutting, finishing, polishing disc, and all three products you'll need to initiate the polish (compound, polish, and wax) as well as a microfibre towel and carrying case.
+Each of the discs measures 5 inches in diameter, and while that's not the largest you can get, it should be fine for most beginners of the skill.

 Pros